WhitesPhD/ECOM025_2020/README.md

 * Value-at-Risk and Expected Shortfall
 * Multivariate volatility modeling and correlations

 The material include slides and some Matlab codes for the tutorials.
+This is material for a graduate level module, so an undergraduate degree is useful.

 Hope you will find this useful